Setting Up a Scene¶

 Apart from affecting the playback speed when previewing or rendering a scene, the frame rate also determines the frame count of an audio file when it is imported into the Xsheet (see Creating a Soundtrack ).

-Even if a scene has been composited with a specific frame rate for a certain output, it is possible to render it out at a different frame rate by using the Stretch from FPS: To: option in the Output Settings > Other Settings dialog (see Choosing the Output Settings ).
+Even if a scene has been composited with a specific frame rate for a certain output, it is possible to render it out at a different frame rate by using the Stretch from FPS: To: option in the Output Settings… → More Settings dialog section (see Choosing the Output Settings ).

 To set the frame rate: